kurakura0/School_Notes/ENG 111/ENG 111- Day 17.md

 		6. <u>Main</u> point
 	- One conclusion

 Don't define fracking, everybody knows what fracking is already.
 Instead, show the audience interesting bits about fracking.
+Don't dumb it down.

 Point1 is the least important point, and this is where you begin your argument.
 Point2 is the second most important point.
 Quotations, modes, punctuation, etc. all need to be there.